 20. Merak Village – Time Travel

-Until very recently, this remote eastern village was only accessible by foot.
-Home to the same Brokpa people as neighboring Sakteng, Merak offers an authentic glimpse into traditional pastoral life that feels like stepping back centuries.
+Until very recently, this remote eastern village was only accessible on foot.
+Home to the same Brokpa people as neighbouring Sakteng, Merak offers an authentic glimpse into traditional pastoral life that feels like stepping back centuries.

 What struck us most was how genuinely happy people seemed despite having few material possessions.
 When we talk about Bhutan's famous Gross National Happiness, it's in places like Merak where you really see it in action.